php-ago/php-ago.github.io/docs/versions/v3/index.md

 | 🇩🇪    | German    | de                                                                               |

 :::tip Keep updated
-Make sure to update the package to the latest version to get the latest languages support.
+Make sure to update the library to the latest version to get the latest languages support.
 :::

 ## Usage